moisesguimaraes/talks/index.md

   # wolfcrypt
   ## wolfSSL Crypto Engine

-  - Escrita em C, com foco em leveza e portabilidade.
+  - lightweight C library

-  - Reconhecida pelo seu tamanho, velocidade e funcionalidades.
+  - known by its small footprint, speed and functionalities

-  - Amplamente utilizada no mercado de IoT.
+  - widely used in the IoT market

-  - Também disponível para desktop e cloud.
+  - also available for desktop and the cloud.

 </script></section>

 <section data-markdown data-background-image="{{ "/images/segredo.jpg" | prepend: site.baseurl }}"><script type="text/template">